Click on the video above or scroll down to read more about assault.

 Another defense to assault is that the crime did not take place.
 Many times assault cases can successfully defended because witness statements are confused or contradicting.

 Here’s an example of a successful result for an assault case.
 Our firm won a very serious felony assault case.
 Our client took his case to a trial by jury.
 Our client, though he was arrested, was threatened by two men in a parking lot.
 The men later told the police that our client had pointed a gun at them.
 In Arizona, merely pointing a gun at someone can lead to charges of Aggravated Assault, a Class 3 Dangerous Offense.
 This crime carries with it significant mandatory prison time.

 Our firm presented evidence to the jury that raised substantial doubts about the victim’s stories.
 We demonstrated that it was quite possible that the alleged assault never took place and that the so called victims had invented their story.
 As a result, the jury returned a verdict of “Not Guilty.”

-If you need to contact a criminal defense lawyer about an assault case, give us a call and let us help you better understand your options.
+If you need to contact a criminal defense lawyer about an assault case, give us a call.
 The consultation is free.